stargily2017/Leaflet-challenge/README.md

 Outline:

-| Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude
+| Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.
-| Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color
+| Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
 | Include popups that provide additional information about the earthquake when its associated marker is clicked.
 | Create a legend that will provide context for your map data.
-| The color palatte :
+| The color palette :
 https://www.crispedge.com/color-wheel/

 final result: